rocicorp/replicache/design.md

 * **Easy Integration**: Replicache runs alongside your existing application infrastructure.
 You keep your existing server-side stack and client-side frameworks.
 Replicache doesn't take ownership of data, and is not the source of truth.
 Its only job is to provide bidirectional sync between your clients and your servers.
 This makes it easy to adopt: you can try it for just a small piece of functionality, or a small slice of users, while leaving the rest of your application the same.
 * **The Client View**: To use Replicache, developers define a *client view* for each user, the data replicache keeps cached on clients of that user.
 Replicache keeps clients up to date with this view by periodically updating them with a minimal diff from the server.
 Developers don't need to worry about the minutae of getting the right changes to each client - they simply return the user's canonical data to replicache and replicache brings clients up to date with it.
 * **Transactional Conflict Resolution**: Conflicts are an unavoidable part of offline-first systems, but contrary to popular belief they don't need to be exceptionally painful.
 One thing that makes conflict resolution difficult is when developers are asked to to merge the *effects* of offline changes.
 If all you have is the *effect* of a series of changes, it can be difficult or impossible to reason about what the correct merge is.
 A better strategy is to capture the *intent* of changes.
-Replicache embraces this idea and implements merge by *replaying* local operations atop the latest, newly received server-side state.
-Changes are applied locally instantaneously and your backend receives a series of delayed but otherwise normal operations.
-It's your responsibility to handle these delayed operations reasonably.
+Replicache embraces this idea and implements merge by *replaying* client operations atop the latest, server-side state.
+Changes are applied locally instantaneously, and later your backend receives a series of delayed but otherwise normal requests.
+It's your responsibility to handle these delayed requests reasonably.
 For many cases, just handling them normally yields the correct result.
 Sometimes something fancier is needed.
 Whatever the result of the operations on the server, the Client View guarantees that all clients snap into alignment on next sync.
 * **Causal+ Consistency**: [Consistency guarantees](https://jepsen.io/consistency) make distributed systems easier to reason about and prevent confusing user-visible data anomalies.
 When properly integrated with your backend, Replicache provides for [Causal+ Consistency](https://jepsen.io/consistency/models/causal) across the entire system.
 This means that transactions are guaranteed to be applied *atomically*, in the *same order*, *across all clients*.
 Further, all clients will see an order of transactions that is compatible with *causal history*.
 Basically: all clients will end up seeing the same thing, and you're not going to have anly weirdly reordered or dropped messages.
 We have worked with independent Distributed Systems expert Kyle Kingsbury of Jepsen to validate these properties of our design.
 See [Jepsen Summary](jepsen-summary.md) and [Jepsen Article](jepsen-article.pdf).

 # System Overview